Best Foldable Phones: The Top Folding Smartphones that you can buy in 2022

 But it comes down to the camera — the Mate X2’s system is in a class of its own in the foldable category.

-Unfortunately, there are two major obstacles that prevent the Mate X2 from being a viable purchase for most readers.
+Unfortunately, there are three major obstacles that prevent the Mate X2 from being a viable purchase for most readers.
 The first is that due to the ongoing US sanctions, the Huawei Mate X2 can’t run Google Mobile Services.
 The second is the Mate X2 has a whopping retail price of $2,700 and is only sold in China.
 Finally, the Mate X2, being one of the oldest devices on this list, is running on a Kirin 9000 SoC that isn’t quite the highest-end processor today.
 Still, the Mate X2 can be considered something of a collector’s item, as it’s one of the very last phones to ship with a flagship Kirin chip.
 Due to US sanctions, Huawei has no longer been able to manufacture flagship silicon.

-But if you have the money to spare, the means to ship it out to you, and don’t mind not being able to run YouTube or Google Docs (among other Google apps), the Huawei Mate X2 is the foldable with the best camera system around — even nearly 18 months after release.
+If you have the money to spare and don’t mind not being able to run YouTube or Google Docs (among other Google apps), the Huawei Mate X2 is the foldable with the best camera system around — even nearly 18 months after release.

-Best Compact Foldable Phone: Samsung Galaxy Z Flip 3
+Best Value Foldable Phone: Samsung Galaxy Z Fold 3

-Best Value Foldable Phone: Xiaomi Mi Mix Fold
+Also great value Foldable Phone: Xiaomi Mix Fold 2

 Most Obscure Foldable Phone for Collectors: Royole FlexPai 2